-This project began as an effort to master the intricacies of my Nikon D850 camera body and 24-70 f/2.8 zoom lens.
+This project began as an effort to master the intricacies of my new camera equipment.
 I bought this equipment during the sizzling Tucson summer of 2018, and I sure didn’t feel like leaving home to practice with it.

 So, time for a self assignment.
 Open the doors to Martha’s Backyard Photography School, because class is now in session!

 I figured that my trees, rocks, flowers, and cactii would have much more patience with my photographic trial and error than, say, people. (“C’mon, Martha, would you stop fumbling around with that camera and hurry up?”)

 I also thought that, after a few weeks of shooting stationary objects, I’d get bored and move on to some other topic.